GianlucaMaragliano/Adversarial_RL_XSS/docs/artifacts.md

 # Artifacts of 'XSS adversarial example attacks based on deep reinforcement learning: A Replication and Extension study'

 All the artifacts are available at [FigShare](https://figshare.com/articles/dataset/Artifacts_of_XSS_adversarial_example_attacks_based_on_deep_reinforcement_learning_A_Replication_and_Extension_study_/27959817).
-In FigShare there are the data and the experiments.
+In FigShare there are the data and the experiments (runs) in two separate zip files.

 ## Data
 Inside the zip file there is a folder named *data*.